starvagrant/toh/toh.markdown/amousenamedmargot.md

 "Trivial?"

 "Well, extremophiles are generally so odd or rare that they stick to their niche, and you don't see their structures repeated outside the extreme environments.
 So they end up becoming the exception that proves the rule, not the exception that disproves it.
-Does that mke sense?"
+Does that make sense?"

-"Some strange oddity, a weird, interesting-for-its-own-sake, but nothing in the end, a kind of circu freak show, that you pay the carnival barker and just go back home."
+"Some strange oddity, a weird, interesting-for-its-own-sake, but nothing in the end, a kind of circus freak show, that you pay the carnival barker and just go back home."

 "Yeah."